mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

 EOF
 ```

 The field `commonName` is device specific, and needs to be changed for every device.
-The rest of the fields should be filled with information about your organization, locality and contact information.
+Fill the rest of the fields with information about your organization, locality and contact information.

 Then generate a certificate request from the newly generated private key: